-Analogues for Preparing Robotic and Human Exploration on the Moon – Needs and Concepts
+Analogues for preparing robotic and human exploration on the moon – needs and concepts

-2014 – projected July 2015
+September 2014 – October 2015

 2) To identify means to close these gaps, considering both opportunities to exploit synergies with existing relevant lunar analogue facilities and the establishment of new lunar analogues.

 3) To draft technical, utilisation and implementation concepts for the selected lunar analogue(s).